Never miss an MBA/BBA update again

 FAQs

-XAT percentile is computed as follows: Percentile = [(Total candidates – Candidate's rank) / Total candidates] × 100 It indicates what proportion of students scored less than or equal to a candidate.
-For instance, 90 percentile means the candidate performed better than 90% of the rest.
+XAT percentile is computed as follows - Percentile = [(Total candidates – Candidate's rank) / Total candidates] × 100 It indicates what proportion of students scored less than or equal to a candidate.
+For instance 90 percentile means the candidate performed better than 90% of the rest.
+This is also useful when checking the XAT percentile vs college or understanding the XAT total score.

-No they are not the same.
+No, they are not the same.
 Your XAT score is your overall marks in the exam and the XAT percentile is your ranking compared to all test-takers.
+Students often confuse this while looking at charts like XAT score vs percentile 2026 or XAT score to percentile.

-Students can refer to previous year XAT statistics to estimate what their score could mean in terms of percentile.
-Suppose last year a score of 13 in decision-making was a 99 percentile it can be the same this year barring the paper being much tougher or easier.
+Students can refer to the previous year XAT statistics to estimate what their score could mean in terms of percentile.
+Suppose last year a score of 13 in decision-making was a 99th percentile it can be the same this year, barring the paper being much tougher or easier.
 Most coaching centres also publish estimated score vs percentile charts so students can estimate.
+These are similar to XAT 2027 expected score vs percentile and XAT score vs percentile 2026.

 Yes, it can happen if the exam paper is extremely difficult and everyone gets low marks.
-In such a situation even a poorer score may put a person in the top ranks.
+In such a situation, even a poorer score may put a person in the top ranks.
 That's why percentiles are more helpful to judge performance than scores.
+Such cases appear often in comparisons like marks vs percentile xat or xat test takers.